 Spouse - The person to whom the Subscriber is legally married under applicable law.
 For the purposes of this Evidence of Coverage, the term "Spouse" includes the Subscriber's domestic partner.
-"Domestic partners" are two people who are registered and legally recognized as domestic partners by California (if your Group allows enrollment of domestic partners not legally recognized as domestic partners by California, "Spouse" also includes the Subscriber's domestic partner who meets your Group's eligibility requirements for domestic partners).
+"Domestic partners" are two people who are registered and legally recognized as domestic partners by California (if your Group allows enrollment of domestic partners not legally recognized as domestic partners by California, "Spouse" also includes the Subscriber's domestic partners."